AaltoGIS/geoinformatics-days/source/index.rst

          and well-being information needs and opportunities with us.

-Dear Reserachers and Scholars,

-Geoinformatics Research Days is the annual gathering for geoinformatics experts in Finland, which has been arranged by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.
+The *Geoinformatics Research Days* event is the annual gathering for geoinformatics experts in Finland, which has been arranged by the member universities of the **Finnish University Network for Geoinformatics (Fiuginet)** for over 10 years.